gabrieleteotino/bluish-capsule/content/project/jobsearchlog/4-resume/1-firebase-storage.md

 ```
 This permits to have multiple version of the same document and mantain the original filename

-The security rules will protect the user folder and limit upload size.
+These security rules will protect the user folder and limit upload size.

 ```javascript
 service firebase.storage {